The tax treatment is dependent on individual circumstances and may be subject to change in future.

 Available since April 1999, ISAs offer an attractive tax-efficient shelter to anyone aged 18 or over (16 or over for cash ISAs).

-In 2018/19 individuals are able to invest up to £20,000 into either a cash ISA or a Stocks and Shares ISA with transfers now being allowed between the two, previously transfers were not allowed from Stocks and Shares ISAs to cash ISAs.
+In 2023/24 individuals are able to invest up to £20,000 in total into ISAs.
+The investment could, if required, be shared between a cash ISA and a Stocks and Shares ISA (or other type of ISA) with transfers being allowed between the two.

 Although branded ‘trusts’, investment trusts are not subject to a trust deed like unit trusts are.
 However, they are a pooled investment.